duncanatt/detecter/tutorial/docs/using-detecter/outline-instrumentation.md

 `#!erlang start_online/3` returns the triple `#!erlang {ok, Pid, Return}`, consisting of the atom `#!erlang ok`, the PID of the root tracer `#!erlang Pid`, and the `#!erlang Return` result of the function specified in `#!erlang {Mod, Fun, Args}`.

-Let us instrument the buggy calculator server, `#!iex Demo.CalcServerBug`, to detect property violations.
+Let us instrument the buggy calculator server, `#!elixir Demo.CalcServerBug`, to detect property violations.

 1. Launch the buggy server via `#!erlang start_online/3`.
     As done above, we need to retain the PID of the calculator server process, which is the value returned by `#!elixir Demo.CalcServerBug.loop/1`.